MilyaushaShamsutdinova/interpretable_rewards_in_RLHF/README.md

 ## Abstract

-This project aimed to implement and compare two Reinforcement Learning (RL) algorithms, Proximal Policy Optimization (PPO) and REINFORCE with baseline, for aligning Large Language Models (LLMs) using an *explainable* reward signal.
-Inspired by the "Explainable Rewards in RLHF Using LLM-as-a-Judge" paper, the core idea was to replace the traditional opaque reward model with an LLM acting as a judge, scoring responses along multiple predefined dimensions (e.g., helpfulness, correctness).
+This project aimed to implement and compare two Reinforcement Learning from Human Feedback (RLHF) algorithms, Proximal Policy Optimization (PPO) and REINFORCE with baseline, for aligning Large Language Models (LLMs) using an *explainable* reward signal.
+Inspired by the *"Explainable Rewards in RLHF Using LLM-as-a-Judge"* paper, the core idea was to replace the traditional opaque reward model with an LLM acting as a judge, scoring responses along multiple predefined dimensions (e.g., helpfulness, correctness).
 The goal was to investigate how PPO and REINFORCE differ in performance, stability, and their ability to optimize for these explicit dimensions when trained with this explainable reward mechanism.
 Key components, including the explainable reward model, data preprocessing, and training setups for both PPO (using the TRL library) and REINFORCE (manual implementation), were developed.
 However, runtime errors were encountered during the execution of both training processes, preventing the successful generation of fully trained models and subsequent comparative analysis of results.
 This report details the project's methodology, the implementation work completed, the challenges faced, and discusses the expected outcomes had the training been successful.

 ## 1. Introduction